-It is therefore essential that employees of financial institutions begin to explore the RegTech technologies that are out in the market.
-Not only could they lead to massive cost savings through increased efficiencies but the adoption of these technologies could also have a massive positive social impact.
-It is worth highlighting that before fully implementing new tech, that the technology and the firms that has developed it must be subject to extensive research and testing to ensure that financial institutions a) understand the technology on offer, b) are able to ensure that it works as they believe it should and c) that adopting this new technology does not increase their AML/CTF and operational risk.
-Additionally, the European Supervisory Authorities (ESAs) published an Opinion on the use of innovative solutions by credit and financial institutions in the customer due diligence process earlier this year.
-Firms who are looking to adopt this new technology will need to be aware of this as European Regulators will be using this as a guide and while some of the recommendations are practical, others will need to be adopted using a risk-based approach.
+It is therefore essential that employees of financial institutions begin to explore the forms of regtech technology that are out in the market.
+Not only could they lead to massive cost savings through increased efficiencies but the adoption of these forms of technology could also have a massive positive social impact.

+It is worth highlighting that before fully implementing new tech, that the technology and the firms that have developed it must be subject to extensive research and testing to ensure that financial institutions a) understand the technology on offer, b) are able to ensure that it works as they believe it should and c) that adopting this new technology does not increase their AML/CTF and operational risk.
+Additionally, the European supervisory authorities (ESAs) published an "Opinion on the use of innovative solutions by credit and financial institutions in the customer due diligence" process earlier this year.

+Firms which are looking to adopt this new technology will need to be aware of this because European regulators will be using this as a guide and while some of the recommendations are practical, others will need to be adopted using a risk-based approach.

 On a slightly different note, financial crime functions will need to consider recruiting a different kind of resource that is able to understand how new technology works in addition to general AML/CTF knowledge.

-Nevertheless, just like new technologies have helped criminals to commit wrong, new technologies can be game changers in the fight against financial crime.
-The applause that the FCA received last week is well-deserved and the industry is likely reap the benefits of the AML & Financial Crime TechSprint for years to come.
+Nevertheless, just like new forms of technology have helped criminals to commit wrong, new technology can be a game changer in the fight against financial crime.
+The applause the FCA received last week was well-deserved and the industry is likely reap the benefits of the AML & Financial Crime TechSprint for years to come.
 This event showed the magic that can be created when individuals work together across industry and borders.
 As Nick Cook indicated on the first day, "It takes a network to fight a network."